alexgo-io/alexlab-doc/docs/whats-new/permissionless.md

     visible: false
 ---

-# :man_dancing: Permissionless Pool Creation
+# 🕺 Permissionless Pool Creation

 The **Permissionless Token Listing** feature enables anyone to create a liquidity pool with instant verification of token contract's safety—**no delays, no intermediaries.**